willhan123/Docs/Documentation/op-ansible/ansible-def-inventory-vars-en.md

 Note:

 - `fileserver`
-Url for downloading packages for installation.
+The http url for downloading packages for installation.

 - `mysql_version`, `mysql_pkg`, `mysql_pkg_md5`
 TenDB package's version, name and MD5 checksum.
 Similarly, TSpider and Tdbctl packages are specified as such.

 - `innodb_buffer_pool_size_pct_total`
   Percentage of TenDB's memory usage to total memory on a host.
   For example, say a host has a total memory of `16384 MB`, the size of buffer pool is then set as `int(16384 * 0.8) = 13107 MB`.
 If 4 shards are deployed on this host, then each instance's `innodb_buffer_pool_size` is `int(13107 / 4) = 3276 MB`.
   You can also manually set a specific size in the host inventory; in this case, the result of auto calculation will be overwritten.

 - `mycnf_mysqld`
-Use it to customize the `mysqld` configuration in the *my.cnf* file.
+  Use it to customize the `mysqld` section in the *my.cnf* file.
   If you want to have different configurations for TenDB and TSpider, modify `group_vars/tendb` and `group_vars/tspider` respectively.
   Note that the generation of *my.cnf* file does not completely depend on `mycnf_mysqld`; there are some built-in configurations in the *roles/tendb/templates/my.cnf.tendb.j2* file.

 - `backup_dir`
 Directory for MySQL backups.
 It is mainly used to store backups from `mysqldump` during "build slave".